Brickson/cookbook-for-best-practices/README.md

 **The Brickson Performance Handbook is updated regularly by our Bricksonites, but we welcome all contributions you can make.**

+## Table of Content

+1. Assets
+2. Markup
+3. Accessibility
+4. SEO & Performance Optimisation
+5. Maintainability
+6. Miscellaneous (gots to have miscellaneous)

 ## Assets Optimisation

 ### CSS